COP4655-MobileApps-Fall2023/cop4655-mobile-apps-unit5-vulpescorvums/brainstorming2_CodeSculptors.md

 **1. GroceryChick -** An app that compares prices with local grocery stores of items in your cart.
 **2. Automine -** An app that can turn an ordinary picture into a cartoon or an anime style portrait, the type of cartoon or anime can be based on your favorite show.

+**Kyle Moore**
+**1. NoteJotter -** An app for taking notes with organization, efficiency, and with ease.
+**2. HeartAnalyzer -** An app for determining your heart rate and other health factors linked to this to determine your overall health and well-being.

 By the end of this unit, settle on 2 or 3 app ideas from your original 5, and be ready to move forward with one starting next unit.

 As you identify potential app ideas, write a summary for each.